christophihl/startupengineer/content/_courses/tech_ent_1/index.md

 ### Target Audience

-Due to capacity contraints, this course module duplicated for two audiences:
+Due to capacity contraints, this course module is duplicated for two audiences:

 * Master Students in IWI, LIM & GTIME
 * Master Students in Engineering and Erasmus Programs